5 sales stereotypes that couldn’t be more wrong

 We’ll break down five of the most common sales stereotypes that salespeople hear from people outside of the industry.

 People think that sales reps talk more than they listen, often hinting at the sales stereotype that sales reps are “pushy.”

 However, the best sales reps do more listening than talking.

 Sales is all about understanding a prospect’s pain point and sharing how a product or service can help alleviate it – not just talking the sake of it.
 In fact, the ideal talk-to-listen ratio for a sales conversation is actually 57 percent for the customer and only 43 percent for the rep.

 2. “They are ego driven.”

-People outside of the sales industry assume because salespeople are typically social, and extroverted they all have big egos.
+People outside of the sales industry assume because salespeople are typically social, and extroverted they all have big egos, which is why this is a common stereotype.
 This assumes that all salespeople are successful and exceed their goals, thus appearing to be overconfident and ego-hungry.